-All collections from Central, as well as most staff and departments will move to the Annex, a temporary storage and administrative facility near 41st and Sheridan.
+All collections from Central, as well as most staff and departments moved to the Annex, a temporary storage and administrative facility near 41st and Sheridan.

 During the renovation of Central Library, customers can enjoy continued service with select programs and events, collections and other services at Librarium.
 This is a temporary facility to maintain service in the downtown area for our customers.
-Librarium is located at 1110 S. Denver Avenue and opens Sept.
-3.
+Librarium is located at 1110 S. Denver Avenue.

 As always, we will continue providing our normal services online via text, IM, email and telephone.

-More information about Central Library’s renovation is available on our Central Library Renovation blog.
+More information about Central Library’s renovation is available on our Central Library Renewed website.

 After several attempts to establish a library in Tulsa by women’s clubs beginning in 1905, a group of citizens finally persuaded Andrew Carnegie, in 1912, to provide $35,000 to build a library if the city would provide a suitable site and $3,500 per year to maintain it.
 But the election for local support failed.
 A book shower brought in 800 donated volumes for a temporary library.
 In December, 1912, Miss Alma Reid McGlenn of Pittsburgh, PA, accepted the position of Librarian.
 She arrived in January, l913, and the first formal library opened in the basement of the Court House on March 1.
 By the end of the month 646 people had applied for cards and 2,150 books were checked out.